 Biography

-I gained my PhD at SOAS University of London in an intertextual study of early South Asian texts describing mind-body philosophies - including the Patanjalayogasastra, the Abhidharmakosabhasya and the Yogacarabhumisastra.
-After a post as Senior Teaching Fellow at SOAS, I joined the University of Roehampton to lecture in Asian religions and ethics, before joining King’s College London.
+I gained my PhD at SOAS University of London in an intertextual study of early Hindu and Buddhist works in Sanskrit describing mind-body philosophies.
+After a post as Senior Teaching Fellow at SOAS, I taught at the University of Roehampton as lecturer in Asian religions and ethics, before joining King’s College London.
+I am a co-editor at the Religions of South Asia journal.

 Research interests and PhD supervision